ijl/gossamer/README.md

 ## Usage

 Gossamer is a command-line application, called with `gossamer`.
-You create tests you wish to record in a Gossamerfile.
+You create tests you wish to record in a text Gossamerfile.
 For each test, a WebDriver window is opened and you interact with the browser as a normal user, going back to the command line when you wish to take a screenshot and pressing enter.
-Your screenshots, and a record of your test, is written to a data directory.
+Your screenshots, and a JSON record of your test, is written to a data directory.
 Playback is done by reading this directory, and comparing against 'good' screenshots.
 Gossamer assumes that Selenium Server is already running.